Yahsei/WeatherFinder/README.md

 ## Instructions

-when you are promted to enter a location, please do so in the following formats:
+when you are promted to enter a location, please do so in the following formats

-City
+- City
-City, Country
+- City, Country
-City, State, Country (Only for US states)
+- City, State, Country (Only for US states)

 When you type in a place, please type in the full word for each section.
 NYC, NY will not be valid.
 New York City, New York will be.